Quick Summary

 What About Indexation?

 On June 1, 2025, indexation of 3.2% was applied to all student debt as per normal.
 This rate was based on the lower of the Consumer Price Index (CPI) and the Wage Price Index (WPI).
-The ATO retrospectively applied the 20% reduction and adjusted the indexation that was applied.
+The ATO retrospectively applied the 20% reduction and adjusted the indexation accordingly.

 Should I Have Paid Off My Debt Before June 1?